Author: Leas Bachatene

 It is no wonder then, in light of the Panama and Paradise revelations, governments around the world have reformed regulations to help crack down on organised crime.
 These usher in new requirements on the identification of UBOs, aimed at improving transparency on the real owners of companies and other entities.

 The European Union has been something of a driving force.
-It introduced new UBO reporting requirements earlier this year (January 2020) as part of the 5th Anti Money Laundering Directive.
-These are an update to the 4th Anti Money Laundering Directive of 2017, which required member states to establish or maintain a central, publicly accessible register of ‘beneficial owner information on registered corporate or other legal entities that identify persons of significant control’.
-Under the amended regulations, discrepancies relating to beneficial owner information found in the course of conducting due diligence need to be reported.
+It introduced new UBO reporting requirements in June 2021 as part of the 6th Anti-Money Laundering Directive Under the regulations, which are frequently updated, discrepancies relating to beneficial owner information found in the course of conducting due diligence need to be reported.
 There is some recognition that it may not always be possible to identify a UBO – in which case organisations are required to keep records to show the steps they have taken to find it.

 Hong Kong has also tightened its UBO requirements.
 After the Panama Papers, it was identified as the “most active center in the world” for the creation of shell companies.
-The country’s Financial Services and Treasury Bureau responded by introducing the Significant Controllers Register in March 2018, which is available to enforcement agencies on demand.
+The country’s Financial Services and Treasury Bureau responded by introducing the Significant Controllers Register, which is available to enforcement agencies on demand.
 Again, the requirement is to take “reasonable steps” to ascertain if there is a significant controller of the company and to identify them.

 Clearly, UBO requirements vary from one jurisdiction to the next, but in general, the onus is on organisations to do what they “reasonably” can to identify and verify who ultimately owns the company they’re doing business with.